flutter-view/flutter-view/README.md

 You use it by running the `flutter-view` command in your terminal to let it monitor your project.
 When it detects changes in a Pug, HTML, Sass or CSS file, it automatically generates or updates a matching Dart file.

+`NOTE: From 2.0 on, Flutter-view generates null-safe code (Dart 2.12 and forward).
+Use an older version if you use an older version of Dart.`

 ## Why views in Flutter

 In standard Flutter Dart code, the "state" of your application is mixed in with the presentation.
 This can make it hard to structure your code well.